Bodhisatwa-Datta/astrophysical-hydrodynamics/docs/numerical_methods.md

 \widehat{\mathbf{F}}_{i-1/2}\right).
 $$

-The current reconstruction is piecewise constant, so the left and right states at each face are the adjacent cell averages.
-Time integration is one forward-Euler step.
-This path remains available as the first-order baseline.
+The baseline reconstruction is piecewise constant, so the left and right states at each face are the adjacent cell averages.
+Its time integration is one forward-Euler step.
+This path remains available alongside the second-order method described below.

 ## MUSCL reconstruction